syncfusion-content/flutter-docs/Flutter/pdf-viewer/form-filling.md

 ### Modify signature data

-Programmatically add a signature in a signature form field by assigning the image bytes to the `signature` property.
-Programmatically remove the signature in a signature form field by assigning null to the `signature` property.
+Programmatically add or remove the signature in a signature form field by assigning the image bytes or `null` to the `signature` property.

 {% tabs %}
 {% highlight dart hl_lines="17 18 19 20 21 22" %}